-The MI is a trusted adviser to manufacturers, equipping them with resources necessary to solve the industry’s toughest challenges to recruit, retain and train the workforce of the future.
-The MI has specialized and fully functional programs focusing on students, women, veterans, workers and underrepresented communities.
+The Manufacturing Institute is a trusted adviser to manufacturers, equipping them with resources necessary to solve the industry’s toughest challenges to recruit, retain and train the workforce of the future.
+The Manufacturing Institute has specialized and fully functional programs focusing on students, women, veterans, workers and underrepresented communities.

-- In less than three months in 2021, the campaign’s online email network grew to more than 150,000 students and career mentors.
+In less than two years, the campaign’s online email network has grown to more than 1.5 million students and career mentors.

 The digital and earned media stories of the campaign reached tens of millions of potential candidates.

 A new Deloitte–MI study reports that positive perception of the industry among parents soared to 40%.